MathiasPius/hrobot-rs/README.md

 <!-- cargo-rdme start -->

-`hrobot` is an unofficial synchronous Rust client for interacting with the [Hetzner Robot API](https://robot.your-server.de/doc/webservice/en.html)
+`hrobot` is an unofficial asynchronous Rust client for interacting with the [Hetzner Robot API](https://robot.your-server.de/doc/webservice/en.html)

-See the trait implementations for [`Robot`](https://docs.rs/hrobot/latest/hrobot/robot/struct.Robot.html) for a complete list of supported API Endpoints.
+See the `AsyncRobot` struct for a complete list of supported API Endpoints.

 **Disclaimer:** the authors are not associated with Hetzner (except as customers), and the crate is in no way endorsed or supported by Hetzner Online GmbH.